Poolbeg Lighthouse: Location

 The lighthouse, one of a formation of three, is located on the Great South Wall (South Bull Wall), at the Port of Dublin, which extends from Ringsend's Poolbeg peninsula nearly four miles out into Dublin Bay.
 The wall was the world's longest at the time of its building, and remains one of the longest sea-walls in Europe.
 One of the other two lighthouses is located on the Bull Wall opposite, and the other on a wooden platform mid-channel.

-The Poolbeg Lighthouse is a handsome and conspicuous feature in the bay, in which it occupies an almost central position.
+The Poolbeg Lighthouse is not the most attractive but an iconic feature in the bay, in which it occupies an almost central position.
 It is nearly equidistant from Dublin, Dún Laoghaire, and Howth, and commands extensive views of the shores of the bay, with an unbroken panorama of the mountains on the south.
 Howth with its heather-clad hills, bright green fields and rugged reaches of sea cliff, is very visible from this point.

 Original building

 The lighthouse when originally constructed, presented an entirely different appearance from what it does at the present time.
 It was not as high as the existing structure, it sloped much more rapidly towards the top, and was surmounted by an octagonal lantern with eight heavy glass windows.
 A stone staircase with an iron balustrade led to the second storey, where an iron gallery surrounded the whole building.
+The lighthouse was constructed in 1789 by Mr. Smith and affords a striking proof that the greatest difficulties may be overcome by genius and perseverance.

 The alteration to the present form was made in the early part of the nineteenth century.